Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: Experimental Configuration

-\textsl{Power Measurement.} Our power measurements focus on GPU power consumption.
+\textsl{Power Measurement.} We focus on GPU power consumption.
 For the NVIDIA A100, the pipeline utilizes \verb|pyNVML|, the Python bindings to the NVIDIA Management Library, to collect instantaneous power measurements from the GPU.
-For the AMD MI100, the pipeline uses \verb|rocm-smi| command-line utility with the \verb|--showpower| flag via subprocess calls.
+For the AMD MI100, the pipeline uses the \verb|rocm-smi| command-line utility with the \verb|--showpower| flag.

 Power usage is sampled every 0.01 seconds on both platforms, beginning with a brief initial period to estimate average idle power.
 During code execution, power is collected in a separate thread at the same interval.
 Timestamps are recorded at the launch and completion of code execution to mark the runtime window.
 Measurements continue for 15 seconds post-execution to capture a stable post-run idle state.
 Pre- and post-run idle values are averaged to estimate idle system power during execution.